Why Muslim Countries Make the Best Places to Visit

 Now more than ever, it’s important for foreign Muslims to meet Americans who are compassionate, open, humble, curious, and respectful, and — maybe above all — pissed off about the hateful acts being perpetrated in our name.

 The challenge is, Americans as a group don’t travel far beyond the beaten path.
+Which means we completely miss many of the best places to visit.

 Case in point: in 2012, my friend Lainy and I backpacked across Central Asia from Ashgabat to Bishkek.
 We met loads of travelers from Germany, England, Australia, Mexico, Japan, and Canada.